Using parsuna¶

 Tokens, skips, and whitespace¶

-stream just before the next structural event that follows them in
+before the next structural event that follows them in source order.

-source order.
-Consumers who only care about structure can filter by
+Consumers who only care about structure can either filter by kind

 Error events do not consume the token they attach to — the parser

-still either consumes it (if recovery synchronizes on it) or skips it
+still either consumes it (if recovery synchronizes on it, in which

 diagnostic carrier, not a replacement for a token.